 The landscape you’ll see at Capitol Reef is spectacular so of course you want to take pictures!

-Here’s a list of our favorite places to photograph Capitol Reef:
+Here’s a list of our favorite places for Capitol Reef National Park photography:

 There is a reason why Capitol Reef is internationally recognized as one of the best places to stargaze.